Open Portal

 The preset name auto-fills from your symbol, action, and comment so you rarely need to type it.

+Load a preset.
 Click Presets in the header to see your saved configurations grouped by Market vs Pending.
 Click any preset to load it into the form.

 Presets dropdown menu showing saved configurations grouped by order type